dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part4Jarl/index.md

 "It's… it's worth everything to me," Oscorn said, his voice shaking with emotion.

 "Well, it's far from here.
-Maybe several weeks' journey…," Jarl said.
+Maybe several weeks' journey…" Jarl said.

 Silvius interrupted him.
 "You're not taking orders and acting as a staging point from a place that can only be reached by a three-week journey.
 Where's your magic chain to get there?" he asked.